A Complete Guide to Youth Sports Participation for Parents

 When considering youth sports participation, one of the first questions to ask is what kind of sport: individual or team?
 Individual sports are, as the name implies, played solo.
 Think tennis, wrestling, cross country, and swimming, for example.
 To take that definition a step further, athletes participating in individual sports progress at their own pace, instead of relying on the skills of their teammates to develop.

 There are dozens of individual sports options to choose from, but most center around a handful of core traits and skills.
-At the forefront is cardiovascular fitness.
+At the forefront is the health benefit of cardiovascular fitness.
 Most individual sports require long stretches of activity, thus requiring high levels of endurance.
 Wrestling, swimming, and skating are all examples of individual sports with high endurance demands.

 Individual sports don't have to be competitive either.
 Running, cycling, archery, and equestrian are all examples of individual sports.
 Your child only has to compete against themselves.